Digital-Business-Council/Digital-Business-Council.github.io/pages/policies/terms-of-use.md

 ## 5) PRIVACY POLICY

 5.1) Registration Data and certain other personal information about you is subject to our Privacy Policy.
-For more information, please see our full privacy policy here.
+For more information, please see the full privacy policy [here]({{site.url | absolute}}/privacy).

 ## 6) USER ACCOUNT, PASSWORD AND SECURITY